Register Now

 • Analyze the clinical applications and treatments for the management of aortic valve disease.

-• Define strategies for the management of heart failure and cardiomyopathy, including GDMT in patients with reduced ejection fraction (HFrEF), diagnosis and management of hypertrophic cardiomyopathy and selection and decision-making in left ventricular assisted devices (LVAD) and transplantation.
+• Define strategies for the management of heart failure and cardiomyopathy, including GDMT in patients with reduced ejection fraction (HFrEF), diagnosis and management of hypertrophic cardiomyopathy and selection and decision-making in left ventricular assisted devices and transplantation.

 Who Should Attend?